 For new systems, rationalization is carried between the identification and detailed design phases before implementation, (highlighted blue in the alarm management lifecycle); and for existing systems, it is carried out whilst the system is in use during the operation and maintenance phases (highlighted blue in the alarm management lifecycle).

 Regardless of whether your system is new or mature, the process is the same.

 Every identified alarm must be reviewed for its suitability according to the criteria defined in your alarm philosophy.
-Those which do not meet with the definition of an alarm should be removed, and those which remain should be correctly prioritized and fully documented.
+Those which do not meet the criteria of your alarm philosophy should be removed.

 Part of the process is to document as a minimum; the reason for an alarm, what the consequence is if the alarm is missed, and the appropriate operator response.